MHickey2/Wannabe-Healthy/README.md

 ### 3. Imagery    <a name="imagery"></a>

-The Logo was created on a Logo Website, as the theme was health related, I used predominantly green in the logo iteself and the logo had a strong influence on the overall website colour theme going forward.
+The Logo was created with [LogoMaker](https://www.logomaker.com/), as the theme was health related, I used predominantly green in the logo iteself and the logo had a strong influence on the overall website colour theme going forward.

 The imagery of the site focuses on a healthy theme, the images were souced from the Pexels site and supplement either the blog or the recipe.
-The images are all self sourced, but the user can update images to supplement their own blog/recipe.
+The images are all self sourced, but the User can update images to supplement their own blogs/recipes for the site.
+The images for the site are hosted in [Cloudinary](https://cloudinary.com/).

 There are also images sporadically throughout the site, The home page has an image of a healthy woman, conveying a person with a healthy lifestyle.
 The about page again, shows a healthy woman living her best life and the information panels show images focuses on the main themes within the site.

-There are also various icons used within the site, the icons were sourced at [](), and they were used as a graphical representation of pertinent information on the site, they were used in conjunction with Forms or headings and were a subtle way to incorporate imagery on a limited scale, examples can be found in the image below.
+There are also various icons used within the site, the icons were sourced at [Iconify.Design](https://iconify.design/), and they were used as a graphical representation of pertinent information on the site, they were used in conjunction with Forms or headings and were a subtle way to incorporate imagery on a limited scale, examples can be found in the image below.

-I also created the favicon for the site.
+I also created the favicon for the site with [Favicon.io](https://favicon.io)

 <br>